 The SUMO Wheelchair Wheels were designed from the ground up to provide you with a universal off-road capable wheel that will fit on nearly any everyday wheelchair.

-The tires are Kenda Nevegals, which provide incredible traction.
 The added air space inside the tire will give you shock absorption as well.
 SUMO Wheels are highly adaptable and excel under various conditions, from loose rock, tall grass, muddy roots, single track and high speed descents.
 Maybe now's a good time to pickup a FreeWheel as well for those outdoor excursions.

 Help!
 My wheelchair has 7/16" bearings in the wheels!

 Fear not, it's easy to switch out the bearings in your Sumo hub to fit your wheelchair!